DINA-Web/dina-collections-data-model-use-cases/sequence/10-Import_raw_sequence.md

 1. The user links the raw sequence file to the Sequence Reaction

 ## Alternative paths
+1. The administrator configures a predefined "pattern" for raw sequence file name
-1. The user configures the file name convention to be used for raw sequence files
+1. The administrator configures a folder where raw sequence files matching this pattern should be added
-1. The system monitors a predefined folder for any new files
+1. The system monitors the configured folder
 1. For each new files, the system extract the information from the file name and automaticaly links the raw sequence to the Sequence Reaction.